theatischbein/Pow/README.md

 | (hold) Up | Fly up |
 | Enter | Fireball |

+holding Enter will increase Fireball's speed.
+(May increase damage too ?)

 ## Bugs
 There are a lot.
 Just using git for sharing and versioning.
 Feel free to add Issues.